 (c) give to the provisional liquidator a copy of the order and a written statement that the order has been served as required by paragraph (b).

-(3) As soon as practicable after the order is made, the provisional liquidator must publish a notice of the provisional liquidator’s appointment.

-(4) The notice must be in accordance with Form 12.
+(3) If the order results from an application other than an application under the Corporations Act section 459P, 462 or 464, the provisional liquidator must cause a notice of the provisional liquidator’s appointment to be published in a daily newspaper circulating generally in the State or Territory where the company has its principal, or last known, place of business.
+The notice must be in accordance with Form 12.

+Note: If the order results from an application under the Corporations Act section 459P, 462 or 464, the provisional liquidator must cause a notice, setting out the information prescribed by the Corporations Regulations regulation 5.4.01B, to be published in the manner provided by the Corporations Act section 1367A and the Corporations Regulations regulation 5.6.75: see the Corporations Act section 465A(2).

+(4) A notice under subrule (3), or under the Corporations Act section 465A(2), of a provisional liquidator’s appointment must be published as soon as practicable after the relevant order is made.

 [Rule 6.2 amended: Gazette 12 Aug 2008 p.
 3548; 21 Sep 2012 p.
 4426; 27 Feb 2018 p.
-626.]
+626; SL 2021/121 r.
+15.]

 Part 7 — Liquidators

-7.1.
-Resignation of liquidator (Corporations Act s.
-473(1))

-(1) A liquidator appointed by the Court who wishes to resign office must file, and lodge with ASIC, a memorandum of resignation addressed to the Principal Registrar.

-(2) The resignation takes effect on the filing and lodging of the memorandum.

-[Rule 7.1 amended: Gazette 12 Aug 2008 p.
-3548; 27 Feb 2018 p.
-627.]
+[7.1.
+Deleted: SL 2021/121 r.
+16.]

 7.2.
-Filling vacancy in office of liquidator (Corporations Act s.
-473(7) & 502)
+Vacancy in office of liquidator (Corporations Act s.
+473A and 499(3) and Insolvency Practice Schedule s.
+90-15)

-(1) If, for any reason, there is no liquidator acting in a winding-up, the Court may —

-(a) in the case of a winding-up by the Court — appoint another official liquidator whose written consent in accordance with Form 8 has been filed; and

-(b) in the case of a voluntary winding-up — appoint another registered liquidator whose written consent in accordance with Form 8 has been filed.
+If, for any reason, there is no liquidator of a company under external administration, the Court may appoint a registered liquidator whose written consent in accordance with Form 8 has been filed.

-(2) The Court may make the appointment —
+Note: The Court may make the appointment —

-(a) in any case — on application by ASIC, a creditor or a contributory; or

-(b) in the case of a winding-up by the Court — on its own initiative.

-[Rule 7.2 amended: Gazette 12 Aug 2008 p.
-3548.]
+(a) on its own initiative, during proceedings before the Court; or

+(b) on application under the Insolvency Practice Schedule section 90-20.

+See the Insolvency Practice Schedule section 90-15(2).

+[Rule 7.2 inserted: SL 2021/121 r.
+17.]

 7.3.
 Report to liquidator as to company’s affairs (Corporations Act s.
 475)

+(1A) In this rule —

+liquidator includes a provisional liquidator.

 (1) If a person is required under section 475 of the Corporations Act to submit and verify a report as to the affairs of a company, the liquidator must give to the person the appropriate forms and instructions for the preparation of the report.

 (2) Except by order of the Court, no person is to be allowed out of the property of a company any costs or expenses incurred in relation to the preparation of the report that have not been —